quantnetwork/overledger-sdks/SDKs/perl/mainnet/README.md

 use WWW::OpenAPIClient::Object::AddressMonitoringDetailsSchema;
 use WWW::OpenAPIClient::Object::AddressMonitoringRequestSchema;
 use WWW::OpenAPIClient::Object::AddressMonitoringResponseSchema;
+use WWW::OpenAPIClient::Object::ApproveRequestDetailsSchema;
+use WWW::OpenAPIClient::Object::AutoExecSearchAddressSequenceResponseSchema;
+use WWW::OpenAPIClient::Object::AutoExecuteSearchAddressBalanceResponseSchema;
+use WWW::OpenAPIClient::Object::AutoExecuteSearchBlockResponseSchema;
+use WWW::OpenAPIClient::Object::AutoExecuteSearchUTXOResponseSchema;
 use WWW::OpenAPIClient::Object::Block;
 use WWW::OpenAPIClient::Object::BlockHash;
 use WWW::OpenAPIClient::Object::BlockSize;
 use WWW::OpenAPIClient::Object::CreateSmartContractMonitoringSchema;
 use WWW::OpenAPIClient::Object::CreateSubscriptionRequestSchema;
 use WWW::OpenAPIClient::Object::CreateSubscriptionResponseSchema;
+use WWW::OpenAPIClient::Object::CreditRequestDetailsSchema;
 use WWW::OpenAPIClient::Object::DeleteResourceMonitoringAddressSchema;
 use WWW::OpenAPIClient::Object::Destination;
 use WWW::OpenAPIClient::Object::DestinationPaymentSchema;